What Are The 6 Main Stress?

 Family Issues

-Family issues, such as conflicts, divorce, or the illness of a loved one, can cause significant stress.
+Family issues, such as conflicts, divorce, or a loved one’s illness, can cause significant stress.
 These situations can disrupt our sense of stability and security, leading to feelings of anxiety and stress.
 Taking steps to improve communication within the family and seeking support from loved ones or professionals can help alleviate the stress caused by family issues.

 Financial Problems